mkhaas/Docker-Hackathon-Fast-Container-Chains/README.md

 Example:  Firewall and Webserver container chains using docker

-fw: implements simple firewall that directly installs the firewall rule in the host's iptable.
+fw: implements simple firewall that directly installs the firewall rule directly in the host's iptable.
 Hence, the traffic never hits the fw container.

 docker-node-hello: a node.js server.
 The fw container above controls traffic access to this node.js server.